yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/solana/token-tracker/token-tracker.md

 4. _Unwrap_ the transaction if it is available.
 5. _Unwrap_ the transaction message.
 6. _Unwrap_ the transaction metadata.
-7. Iterave over the instructions contained within the transaction.
+7. Iterate over the instructions contained within the transaction.
 8. For every instruction, call the `process_compiled_instruction(...)` function to process the instruction further.

 - The `process_compiled_instruction(...)` function is defined in the `util.rs` file.